Meike-K/hello_genomics_calc_py36/README.md

 #### User

 We use a non Root User when running the app.
 So do not try to use a specific user in your app- Best practice: Develop you app with a non-root user, e. g. the guest account.
-See the docker [User] instruction.
+See the docker [docker-user] instruction.

 ## Publishing